neverping/neverping/README.md

 #### Programming ⌨️

 Python, Bash, Ruby.
+Not a developer, so I know a few things here and there.

 #### Operating System 💽

 Sun Solaris, CentOS, Red Hat Enterprise Linux, Ubuntu Server LTS, LinuxMint (user and supporter).
-Former Windows and MacOSX user, but not an enthusiast on both of them anymore.
+I also Windows and MacOSX, but not an enthusiast on both of them anymore.

 #### Monitoring tools 📈